 7-6 Office Commercial (Limited Service District)

-7-6.1 Intent: This district is intended to accommodate office, institutional, and certain types of residential uses in areas whose characteristic is neither general commercial nor exclusively residential in nature.
-The district is designed to promote a quiet, compatible, and un-congested environment for office and professional uses and to discourage encroachment by unrestricted retail or wholesale business activities, industrial uses, or other uses which could adversely affect the specialized commercial and housing character of the rea.
+7-6.1 Intent: This district is intended to accommodate office and institutional uses in areas whose characteristic is not general commercial.
+The district is designed to promote a quiet, compatible, and un-congested environment for office and professional uses and to discourage encroachment by unrestricted retail or wholesale business activities, industrial uses, or other uses which could adversely affect the specialized commercial character of the area.
 Certain related structures and uses required to serve the needs of such areas are permitted outright or are permissible as special exceptions subject to restrictions and requirements to best fulfill the intent of this ordinance.

 7-6.2 Permitted Principal Uses and Structures